alexrudy/postalicious/readme.txt

 == Features ==

 * Automatically create posts in your blog with your bookmarks that allow you to keep your blog updated just by bookmarking your favorite websites!
-* Works with delicious, ma.gnolia, Google Reader, Reddit and Yahoo Pipes.
+* Works with delicious, Google Reader, Reddit, Yahoo Pipes, Jumptags, Pinboard, and Diigo.
 * Complete control over how often your bookmarks are posted and how many bookmarks should appear on each post.
 * If the post is not ready for prime time, Postalicious creates a draft with the pending bookmarks which you can publish any time or wait for Postalicious to publish it when it meets your publishing settings.
 * Full customization on the look of posts created by Postalicious, including templates for the post slug, post title, and post body.